Reborn Superstar!: Writing and composition

-"Warning!!" is lyrically, by and for Gen Z, referencing digital natives who don't have a driver's license, watch TV or read newspapers and fall asleep looking at their smartphones, according to Yukina who considered the title "Warning da Z".
+The fifth track "Tale of Villain" is about Ursula from The Little Mermaid who extracts souls through singing, but also cares for her underlings.
+The "sa" sounds indicate a loss of voice.
+Ocean sounds were added by Yukina, according to whom the song's dark mood masks its playful lyrics.
+"Warning!!" is about Gen Z, referencing digital natives who don't have a driver's license, watch TV, or read newspapers, and who fall asleep looking at their smartphones.
 Musically, the song consists of multiple parts that transition abruptly like the fever dreams experienced as a child by Matsuri.
-Matsuri thought it would be interesting to have Hettsu appear unexpectedly and asked her to sing her last line like a gal, increasing the sense of chaos through the different singing styles.
-Hettsu considers "Warning!!" an evolution of "We Love Sweets" due to the lack of repetition for which she credits Gaku Taura.
-This song was the last song recorded and the most difficult for Chika whose sheet music contained so many notes, it looked pitch black.
+Matsuri thought it would be interesting to have Hettsu appear unexpectedly and asked her to sing her last line like a gyaru, increasing the sense of chaos through the different singing styles.
+This song was the last song recorded and the most difficult for new drummer Chika, whose sheet music contained so many notes, it looked pitch black.

-"I am the Most Powerful Invader Girl" describes an alien invasion of Earth of which Earthlings are unaware and is used as a metaphor for the band traveling the world from Japan.
-Hettsu, who is referred to as an alien in the song, discussed writing an entire song after contributing lyrics to "We Love Sweets".
+"I Am the Most Powerful Invader Girl" (titled "Me, the Ultimate Invader of the Universe" in English versions of the album) describes an alien invasion of Earth of which Earthlings are unaware and is used as a metaphor for the band traveling the world.
 Matsuri, wanting to fully utilize Hettsu's voice, composed the song like a Hettsu solo project and thought it would be unexpected to have it be fully-programmed.
 Upon hearing the demo, which included the line "everybody on Earth," Hettsu thought the song had an alien theme, but found the lyrics difficult to write.
-Hettsu believed the song's rap feel required rap vocals and wanted to include "별" (byeol), Korean for star, because the music also reminded her of K-pop.
+Hettsu believed the song's rap feel required rap vocals and wanted to include "별" (byeol), Korean for "star," because the music also reminded her of K-pop.
 Hettsu likens this to seeing light from a distant star whose fate is unknown on Earth.
 Matsuri thought it would be funny if this song, which was unusual for the band, became a hit on TikTok only for people to discover their true style.

-"Tousou" is about a high-speed police chase with vocals by Matsuri and Yukina.
-The lyrics were inspired by detective dramas, such as "Police24 O'Clock", "Bayside Shakedown" and "Abunai Deka", and the movie Catch Me If You Can.
-In the last chorus, the vocals alternate between Yukina and Matsuri as if they're chasing each other.
+"Tousou" (titled "Run Away" in English versions of the album) is about a high-speed police chase with lyrics inspired by detective dramas, such as Police24 O'Clock, Bayside Shakedown, and Abunai Deka, and the movie Catch Me If You Can.
 Matsuri added the opening siren to be playful and sampled the sound from a newscast from a free site.
-The music video was shot with expensive cameras tied around the waists of the members who therefore ran slowly, making it difficult for Matsuri and Hettsu not to overtake Yukina.
-Hettsu's explosion is a reference to the ending of a Drifters skit.
-Matsuri wanted to contrast this song with "Pardon Me I Have to Go Now", the previous music video and next track, and hopes it resonates with listeners of Hanabie's first EP, Cherry Blossoms Are Blooming.
-This was the first song recorded by Chika.
+The music video was shot with expensive cameras tied around the waists of the members, running and singing slowly with the footage lad sped up.
+Hettsu's explosion in the video is a reference to the ending of a Drifters skit.
+This was the first song recorded by with drummer Chika.